aa25g15/hm-round/README.md

 ### Other Important Questions from Online Sources
 * Why you want to join Flipkart?
 What makes you interested in this job?
+  * Impact - 100s and millions of customers
+  * Ownership
+  * Freedom
+  * Excellent product with product-market fit, everyone loves using them
+  * Working with the best
+  * Excellent work environment and employee-centric policies
 * What is the motivating factor for you at work?
+  * Motivation is not a good base to perform at work as it comes and goes
+  * There are days you might feel a little down due to several reasons
+  * I feel discipline is more important
 * What qualities would you look for, if you were recruiting someone for this position?
+  * Integrity
+  * Quick and wise decision making
+  * Learning attitude
+  * Inclusiveness, team work ability
+  * Customer obsession or focus on delivering quality software products which also focuses on technical ability (domain knowledge)
+  * Audacity
 * Do you like to work in a team or on your own?
+  * Depends on the task and whether working in a team would add value to the task at hand
 * Tell us about your best project.
+  * You can talk about NutriCheck
 * Any role model you want to emulate?
+  * Vivek Gautam - LinkedIn - UI Engineer 2 at Flipkart
 * Discussion on current company project
 * How would you ensure that defects are minimized or minimal possible upon release in production?
+  * Follow coding standards
+  * Write unit tests
+  * Do manual testing of feature being developed
+  * Think of edge cases, scalability issues, slow/poor connection scenarios, device compatibility (low end to high end devices, different OS)
+  * Write scalable, DRY code with separation of concerns and OOP principles
+  * Create components for your feature for easier debugging
 * What are the different aspects you would look upon when you join a new job?
+  * Impact
+  * Culture
+  * Working with the best
+  * Reputation - Company's reputation is my reputation
+  * Work to be done - Should align with interest and passion
+  * Growth prospects
+  * Remuneration

 ## How to Do a Proper PR Review